mdasf/EasyBank-Landing-Page-FrontendMentor/README.md

 # EasyBank-Landing-Page-FrontendMentor
-EasyBank Landing page is a frontend mentro challenge built with the purpose of improving web development skills.
+EasyBank Landing page is a frontend mentor challenge built with the purpose of improving web development skills.